-STUDENT: SEMESTER: DATE: // FACULTY/PRECEPTOR'S NAME (print): SIGNATURE:
+STUDENT: SEMESTER: DATE:

+FACULTY/PRECEPTOR'S NAME (print): SIGNATURE:

+• N. The student's performance will be evaluated by his/her clinical

 Directions for Use of Clinical Evaluation Tool: The student's performance will be evaluated by his/her clinical instructor utilizing a satisfactory or unsatisfactory rating scale.
 Behaviors to be evaluated are listed on the evaluation tool.
 After each lab session, the student will receive a rating for each expected behavior that was performed.
 If an unsatisfactory rating (U) is given, the specific behavior of the student will be describe in writing on the evaluation tool and will be shared with the student.
 The student will be counseled before the next lab session regarding disciplinary action and/or approaches and expectations for the improvement of his/her behavior.
 In order to pass the clinical lab component of the course, the student must achieve a satisfactory(S) rating.